Videos: phME Training

 passivhausMAINE is committed to helping builders, designers, homeowners and energy professionals stay up-to-date with Maine’s newest building codes and best practices for high-performance construction.
 As part of our state-wide training series, we cover the 2021 IECC updates now adopted in Maine, along with practical primers on passive building fundamentals, from proper air sealing to blower door tests and understanding high-performance assemblies.

-Here we’re sharing compressed video segments from our ‘Meeting Maine’s Energy Code’ training series.
+Below, we’re also sharing compressed video segments from our ‘Meeting Maine’s Energy Code’ training series.
 These clips offer a taste of the material we cover during our full workshops, held across Maine and online throughout the year.
 While these excerpts only scratch the surface, they highlight the core principles and code changes shaping Maine’s next generation of resilient, efficient and healthy buildings.

 If you’re interested in attending an upcoming training or scheduling a session for your organization, check out the calendar with the link below, or contact phME’s Training Director Erin Scally at erin@passivhausmaine.org.